 Extended car warranties can also provide coverage for the extra costs that you’ll incur while your car is in for repairs.

-Things like car rental, roadside assistance, and travel expense reimbursements are typically covered in a good extended car warranty.
+Expenses for car rentals, roadside assistance, and travel will typically be reimbursed if you have a good extended car warranty.